-Included in this Automated Feedmill Control System is the control and feedmill automation of Batching, Grinding, Material Receiving, Truck Scale and Loadout processes.
+Included in this Automated Feedmill Control System is the control and Feedmill automation of Batching, Grinding, Material Receiving/Transfer, Pelleting (when included), Truck Scale and Loadout processes.
 Two (2) desktop PC’s are provided.
 One runs the Batching and Grinding systems, the other runs the Truck Scale and Receiving systems.
 These PC’s are configured to be back-ups for one another in case one fails.
 Nightly database backups to the server computer, optical drives, and plant server occur.

-Other items provided by Sterling Systems include a common PLC Control Panel, Server PC, Server Rack Panel, Uniterruptible Power Supplies for the PC’s, and the Truck Scale Light.
-The PLC Control Panel includes the main common PLC, Schagel distributor controllers and the two weight indicators (one Major scale, one Minor scale).
+Other items provided by Sterling Systems include a common PLC Control Panel, Server PC, Server Rack Panel, Uninterruptible Power Supplies for the PC’s, and the Truck Scale Light.
+The PLC Control Panel includes the main common PLC, Schlagel distributor controllers and the two weight indicators (one Major scale, one Minor scale).